#1 Ranked Children’s Hospital by U.S. News & World Report

 Many infants with plagiocephaly — especially those born with muscular torticollis, an imbalance of the neck muscles — will benefit from certain neck exercises.
 Your clinician may recommend a pediatric physical therapist to teach you these exercises.

 The Plagio Cradle was developed at Boston Children's for use in infants age 3 months and younger.
 It is used to both reduce and prevent flattening in babies.

 The Plagio Cradle is placed under a baby's head whenever he or she is lying on his or her back.
 It supports the neck and creates a hollowed space that gradually reshapes the baby’s head, allowing it to grow correctly over time.

 Corrective helmets have been in use since 1979 to safely and successfully treat plagiocephaly.
 Helmets are most effective in infants from 4 to 8 months old who have moderate to severe flattening.
 The helmet is a lightweight plastic shell with a foam liner.
 It acts as a brace to redirect the growth of the baby's skull.
 Helmets must be prescribed and carefully monitored by a licensed clinician.
 As your baby grows, the helmet will need periodic adjustments.

 A helmet does not squeeze the baby's skull, but gently helps correct the shape of the head by allowing growth in the flattened areas.
-To get the most benefit from the helmet, most babies need to wear it 21 to 23 hours a day for about 3 to 6 months.
+To get the most benefit from the helmet, most babies need to wear it about 23 hours a day for about 3 to 6 months.

 It's also important to note that very few people have perfectly round heads.
 Even when treated with a helmet, your child’s head probably won't be perfectly round.